J. A. O. Preus II: Scholarship

 Preus was known as a scholar of the Orthodoxy period of Lutheran history, especially of Lutheran Protestant theologian Martin Chemnitz (1522–1586).
 He translated many of Chemnitz's works into English, including The Two Natures in Christ (1971), The Lord's Supper (1979), Justification: The Chief Article of Christian Doctrine as Expounded in Loci Theologici (1985), and Loci theologici (1989).
 His own works include What Stands Between?
 (1949) and It Is Written (1971).
 His last work, published in 1994, was a biography of Chemnitz titled The Second Martin: The Life and Theology of Martin Chemnitz.

 Relatives

-Preus' grandfather Herman Amberg Preus was an influential Midwestern Norwegian Lutheran seminary professor.
+Preus's grandfather Herman Amberg Preus was an influential Midwestern Norwegian Lutheran seminary professor.
 His father, Jacob A. O. ("Jake") Preus, was a politician who served as Minnesota's eighth state auditor and 20th governor in the 1920s.
-His brother, Robert Preus, was a professor, at the Evangelical Lutheran Synod's Bethany Lutheran Theological Seminary and the LCMS's Concordia Seminary, and later was president of Concordia Theological Seminary in Fort Wayne, Indiana.
-His son, Jacob A. O. Preus III, was a professor at Concordia Seminary and is the past president of Concordia University in Irvine, California.
+His brother, Robert Preus, was a graduate of the Evangelical Lutheran Synod's Bethany Lutheran Theological Seminary, professor of the LCMS's Concordia Seminary, and later president of Concordia Theological Seminary in Fort Wayne, Indiana.
+His son, J. A. O. Preus III, was a professor at Concordia Seminary and served as president of Concordia University in Irvine, California.
 His cousin David W. Preus served as president/presiding bishop of the American Lutheran Church from 1973 to 1988.